WhiteflagProtocol/whiteflag-standard/wf-specification.md

     of authentication;
 5. the protocol inherits the data integrity and non-repudiation properties of the underlying blockchain(s);
-6. the protocol allows to use encryption for message confidentiality;
+6. the protocol supports encryption for message confidentiality;
 7. the protocol should be compliant with international rules and standards for armed conflicts;
 8. the protocol is kept as simple as possible, to ensure easy access,